 Based on his scientific achievements, his colleagues told him he should go far; it became ugly when they insisted.
 And so he came to the United States as a Fulbright Research Fellow at The Johns Hopkins University in Baltimore.
 Following another Research Fellowship at the University of Southampton in England, he returned to the US and entered the American pharmaceutical industry, spending many years as Director, Research and Development, GlaxoSmithKline, in Philadelphia.
 During that period, Dr. Berkoff was also Chairman, Publications Committee, Philadelphia Section, American Chemical Society.
 He went on to become President and CEO of the biotechnology company Antigenics, Inc. In the late 1980s Dr. Berkoff founded CEBRAL, Inc., a Drug Discovery and Development Consulting Organization; he still serves as its President and CEO.

 Encouraged by the success of his first novel, PreMedicated Murder, Charles has now put to paper his vivid World War Two boyhood memories of the London Blitz: The Lighter Side of London's Bloody Blitz - as Seen Through the Eyes of a Young Boy.
 Its publication is pending.
-A collection of his published and unpublished short stories, The Catcher Goes Awry...and Other Loose Ends, is also nearing completion.
+Meanwhile, a collection of his short stories, The Catcher Goes Awry...and Other Odds and Sods, is now available on Kindle.

 Charles enjoys duplicate bridge, cricket, competitive swimming, and tennis.
 As a loyal US citizen, he patiently waits to be invited to join the US Davis Cup Team.
 If selected, he promises to bring balls.